 An estimated 4,000 climate protesters took to the streets of the Swiss capital (AN/Clarisa Gaines)

 At least 1.5 million students walked out of their classrooms on a Friday to demand their governments take meaningful and swift action to fight climate change.

 Nupla Peak above Nepal's Lukla village airport, gateway for Everest trekkers (AN/John Heilprin)

 March 13, 2019

-(AN) — World leaders called for urgent improvement to the planet’s health, echoing findings of a major U.N. report released at a meeting in Nairobi for the world’s highest-level decision-making body on the environment.
+Leaders called for urgent improvement to the planet’s health, echoing findings of a U.N. report for the highest-level decision-making body on the environment.